okansungur/drafts/read8.md

 __Conformist__ : Upstream teams model is accepted and conformed.
 It is not important whether the upstream contract is industry standart or not.Only it should meet the downstream needs.

 __Anticorruption Layer__: Not willing to conform instead  an ACL is used .
 Especially when upstream contract changes often consumer is isolated and the model is not effected by changes.
-(Mitigate changes).Prevents the intrusion of foreignconcepts and models like gatekeeper.
+(Mitigate changes).Prevents the intrusion of foreignconcepts and models like gatekeeper.(Adapter or Facede pattern)

 __Open Host Service__: It is revearsal of ACL producer/supplier has the freedom.Uses published languages for downstream.